SidMallya/splunk_standalone_ec2/README.md

 # splunk_standalone_ec2
 An AWS CloudFormation template to launch a single Splunk Enterprise (v8.0.0) instance on EC2.

 To deploy a single Splunk Enterprise instance on EC2 (Amazon Linux AMI) automatically using CloudFormation, use the template splunk_standalone_ec2.json to create a stack by entering the stack name and parameter values.
 Once stack creation is complete you can view the Splunk URL in the Outputs tab.
-The Splunk admin password will be set to "changeme", update the template to set a different admin password.
+The Splunk admin password will be set to "changeme" so update the template to set a different admin password if needed.

 Splunk will be installed with a trial license that is valid for 60 days after launch.
 After the trial expires, your deployment will default to Splunk Free.